anionic/jpl-nav/docs/TutorialMultithreaded.md

-# / Tutorials / Queries & multi-threaded Java
+# JPL - Tutorials - Queries & multi-threaded Java

 In the past, JPL relied on a _single_ underlying Prolog engine that could only have _one query open_ at a time.
 This presented difficulties for multi-threaded programs in which the programmer had no control over when Queries are executed.
 While JPL made as much of the High-Level Interface thread-safe as it can, the user still had to make use of synchronization in a limited set of circumstances (namely when queries remained open for extended periods) to ensure that all calls to the High-Level Interface are thread safe.